Adverse selection: Lemon law

-Lemon laws act as a form of consumer protection in the event the buyer purchase a defective product.
+Lemon laws act as a form of consumer protection in the event the buyer purchases a defective product.
 While usually applied to automobiles, lemon laws are also used for most consumer goods.
 Such regulations were enacted to reduce cases where manufacturers knowingly sold defective products.
 Lemon laws vary by countries, but generally require the seller to repurchase the product or replace it.
 For example, the Texas Deceptive Trade Practices allows for consumers to sue for triple damages in the event of sustaining harm as a result of purchasing a defective product as a result of the seller withholding information at the time of the transaction.
 As such, government regulations act as a deterrent against sellers exploiting the asymmetric information between the parties involved.
 This, in turn, reduces the problem of adverse selection, as buyers who are knowingly protected by lemon laws are more inclined to engage in transactions they previously would not have done so due to the lack of viable information available to them.